Gellert Baths FAQ: Frequently asked questions and informative answers about Gellert Spa Baths and Pool, Budapest

 The cheapest price combination to the baths is if you go on a weekday, and buy a bath ticket with a locker.

-Private baths can be hired at Gellert Bath in advance for 2 to 4 people: champagne, fruit bowl for two and the bath tickets are included in the price
+Private baths can be hired at Gellert Bath in advance for 2 people: sparkling wine, fruit bowl for two and the bath tickets are included in the price

 Can I book a ticket to Gellert Baths in advance?

 Yes, you can buy online tickets in Gellert Baths in advance (with cabin for a full day all inclusive ticket – valid for all thermal facilities, pools and saunas, steam rooms).

 Do I get a refund if I stay only 1 or 2 hours?

 The refund system has been cancelled since 2011.
 The baths offer only full day tickets from January 2013.
 Weekend prices are slightly higher than weekday ticket prices.
 Children are entitled to a discount price.
 Also, tickets with lockers are cheaper than tickets with cabins.
 You can also buy your Gellert Baths ticket in advance here (also can book massage here)

 Where is Gellert Spa Bath?